sm2774us/System_Design/README.md

 * [Step 6: Detailed design](#step-6-detailed-design)
 * [Step 7: Identifying and resolving bottlenecks](#step-7-identifying-and-resolving-bottlenecks)

+A lot of software engineers struggle with system design interviews (SDIs) primarily because of three reasons:

+* The unstructured nature of SDIs, where the candidates are asked to work on an open-ended design problem that doesn’t have a standard answer.
+* Candidates lack experience in developing complex and large scale systems.
+* Candidates did not spend enough time to prepare for SDIs.
+* Like coding interviews, candidates who haven’t put a deliberate effort to prepare for SDIs, mostly perform poorly, especially at top companies like Google, Facebook, Amazon, Microsoft, etc. In these companies, candidates who do not perform above average have a limited chance to get an offer.
+  On the other hand, a good performance always results in a better offer (higher position and salary) since it shows the candidate’s ability to handle a complex system.

+In this course, we’ll follow a step by step approach to solve multiple design problems.
+First, let’s go through these steps:

 ## Step 1: Requirements Clarifications
 It is always a good idea to ask questions about the exact scope of the problem we are solving.
 Design questions are mostly open-ended, and they don’t have ONE correct answer,